 - Professor, Academy of Fine Arts, Academy of Fine Arts

-- University Lecturer, K/Taiteellinen tutkimus, Academy of Fine Arts
+- University Lecturer, Taiteellinen tutkimus Kuvataideakatemia, Academy of Fine Arts

 Applying to the programme

 The programme admits new students every other year.

 Next possible time to apply will be in August 2022.
 We will publish the updated application instructions in spring 2022.
 Studies begin in Autumn 2023.